McMasterCreates/mc-forum/README.md

         Nadeem: Add functionality to display comments under posts and enable adding new comments.

     Styling
-        Haniya: Add basic styling to make the forum visually appealing.
+        Open to anyone: Add basic styling to make the forum visually appealing.

 Week 4: Polish, Testing, and Deployment